Course Matrix

 execute: async (args) => {

-const data = await availableFunctions.generateTimetable(
+return await availableFunctions.generateTimetable(

 args,